princeton-ddss/tigerflow/README.md

 TigerFlow further streamlines HPC workflows by addressing common inefficiencies in traditional Slurm-based job scheduling:

-- ***No need to pre-calculate optimal resources.*** In TigerFlow, each Slurm task runs a dynamically scalable worker cluster that automatically adapts to the incoming workload, removing the burden of manual tuning.
+- ***No need to pre-batch workloads.*** Each Slurm task in TigerFlow runs a dynamically scalable worker cluster that automatically adapts to the incoming workload, eliminating the need for manual batch planning and tuning.
 - ***No need to start a new Slurm job for each file.*** In TigerFlow, a single Slurm job runs as a long-lived worker process that handles multiple files.
 It performs common operations (e.g., setup and teardown) only once, while applying the actual file-processing logic individually to each file.
 This reduces idle time and resource waste from launching a separate Slurm job for every file.
 - ***No need to wait for all files to complete a pipeline step.*** In TigerFlow, files are processed individually as they arrive, supporting more flexible and dynamic workflows.